Home > Investors > Annual Meeting > Information Circular > Board

 Nationality: Brazilian, Argentinean, and American

 Ms. Costantini is the Chief Executive of Grupo Financiero GST, a privately held asset management company.
-She has over 25 years of experience in international business, including as President and Chief Executive Officer of Argentina’s national airline, Aerolínas Argentinas, and President and general director, Argentina, Paraguay and Uruguay, for General Motors.
+She has over 25 years of experience in international business, including as President and Chief Executive Officer of Argentina’s national airline, Aerolíneas Argentinas, and President and general director, Argentina, Paraguay and Uruguay, for General Motors.
 Ms. Costantini is also a past President of ADEFA, the Automotive Manufacturers’ Association in Argentina.
 She was included in the list of the 500 most influential leaders in Latin America by Bloomberg Línea and has been named by Fortune magazine as one of the 50 most powerful women in business outside the United States.
-She recently published Un Líder en Vos, a book about leadership, and sits on the boards of CIPPEC (Centro de Implementación de Políticas Públicas para la Equidad y el Crecimiento), a think tank in Argentina, and Food Bank Argentina.
+She recently published Un Líder en Vos, a book about leadership, and sits on the board of CIPPEC (Centro de Implementación de Políticas Públicas para la Equidad y el Crecimiento), a think tank in Argentina and is a member of the strategic council of Universidad Austral.
 She holds a bachelor’s degree in social communications and advertising from the Pontificia Universidade Católica do Paraná in Brazil and an MBA in marketing and international business from the Quinlan School of Business at Loyola University in Chicago.
 Ms. Costantini is also a member of Barrick’s International Advisory Board.

 M&A Execution icon M&A Execution